vchrizz/ER-wizard-OLSRd_V1/README.md

-    *) 10/2016 fixed wizard-run: added olsrd 0.6.6.2-1 packages in base64 format for offline installation *) 10/2016 fixed wizard-run: updated olsrd packages to version 0.9.0.3-1 for mipsel architecture *) 10/2016 fixed wizard-run: updated olsrd packages to version 0.9.0.3-1 for mips architecture
+    *) 10/2016 fixed wizard-run: added olsrd 0.6.6.2-1 packages in base64 format for offline installation *) 10/2016 fixed wizard-run: updated olsrd packages to version 0.9.0.3-1 for mipsel architecture *) 10/2016 fixed wizard-run: updated olsrd packages to version 0.9.0.3-1 for mips architecture *) 10/2016 fixed wizard-run: added check if latest version is installed from available packages on disk